 Treatment of Infantile Spasms

-Infantile spasms are not responsive to typical antiseizure drugs.
+Infantile spasms are not responsive to typical antiseizure medications.

-ACTH is the most effective treatment.
-Both high-dose (150 units/m2) ACTH and low-dose (20 units/m2) ACTH, given daily IM, have been used.
+ACTH can be given daily IM as either high-dose (150 units/m2) ACTH or low-dose (20 units/m2) ACTH.
 The Pediatric Epilepsy Research Consortium (PERC) recommends the higher dose, given for 2 weeks and then tapered down every 3 days until 29 days of treatment are completed.
 If low-dose therapy is tried and has not stopped spasms within 2 weeks, the higher dose is used.

-Corticosteroids (eg, oral prednisone) are sometimes given for 4 to 7 weeks as an alternative to ACTH.
+Corticosteroids (eg, oral prednisone) are given for 4 to 7 weeks.
 A regimen recommended by PERC uses oral prednisolone as follows:

 Vigabatrin is the drug of choice when the spasms are caused by tuberous sclerosis complex Tuberous Sclerosis Complex (TSC) Tuberous sclerosis complex is a dominantly inherited genetic disorder in which tumors (usually hamartomas) develop in multiple organs.
-Diagnosis requires specific clinical criteria and imaging... read more .
+Diagnosis requires specific clinical criteria and imaging... read more Tuberous Sclerosis Complex (TSC) .
 It is also often used in children with an established preexisting serious brain injury or malformation and in those who do not tolerate or respond to ACTH.
-Dosage of oral vigabatrin is 25 mg/kg 2 times a day, increased gradually up to 75 mg/kg 2 times a day if needed.
-There is insufficient evidence that any other antiseizure drug or the ketogenic diet is effective.
+Dosage of oral vigabatrin is 25 mg/kg 2 times a day, increased gradually over about a week up to 75 mg/kg 2 times a day if needed.
+There is insufficient evidence that any other antiseizure medication or the ketogenic diet is effective.

 There is evidence that the more quickly effective therapy is initiated, the better the neurodevelopmental outcome, particularly when no cause is identified.